Ganmon Sea Cave 巌門

 The Ganmon Sea Cave is accessible by bus from Kanazawa Station.

-You can take a sightseeing bus directly to the sea cave or take the city bus and get off at a stop near the coast.
-From Kanazawa Station, the Wajima sightseeing bus stops at the Ganmon Sea Cave.
-You can also take the express bus for Monzen and get off at the Togi bus stop.
+You can take the city bus and get off at a stop near the coast.
+From Kanazawa Station, the Noto coastline sightseeing bus stops at the Ganmon Sea Cave.

 Enter the "gate rock"